nodejs-design-patterns-book/nodejsdesignpatterns.com/src/blog/articles/javascript-async-iterators/index.md

 In the example above, `paginateListTables` will _produce_ pages over time, and every page will contain a portion of the data (information about all the available tables).

-This approach allow us to list hundreds or even thousands of table names efficiently.
+This approach allows us to list hundreds or even thousands of table names efficiently.
 In fact, the data can be printed as soon as it is available and we don't have to wait for the entire data set to be received.

 Note how we are combining here `for await...of` and `for...of`.
-Pages comes over time asynchronously, so we need to use `for await...of` to iterate over this data.
+Pages become available over time asynchronously, so we need to use `for await...of` to iterate over this data.
 Every page contains an array of table names, so in this case, to iterate over every single table name we can simply use `for...of`.

-In general, we can use the `for await...of` syntax with objects that are **async iterables**.
+In general, we can use the `for await...of` syntax with objects that are **async iterable**.

-In the next few sections we will see how JavaScript classifies a given object as _async iterables_ and how we can build our custom _async iterables_.
+In the next few sections, we will see how JavaScript classifies a given object as _async iterable_ and how we can build our custom _async iterable_ objects.

 ## The JavaScript iterator protocol

-JavaScript defines a number of protocols that are used to make object iterables (and async iterables).
+JavaScript defines a number of protocols that are used to make objects iterable (or async iterable).

 The first one we are going to start with is the **iterator protocol**.

 > In JavaScript, an object is **an iterator** if it has a `next()` method.
 Every time you call it, it returns an object with the keys `done` (boolean) and `value`.

 Let's see an example.
 Let's say we want to build a countdown.
-This countdown can be initialized with a positive integer and it will produce all the numbers from that value to `0`:
+This countdown is initialized with a positive integer and it will produce all the numbers from that value down to `0`:

 ```javascript
 function createCountdown (from) {